Rosacea is an inflammatory condition that mainly affects the cheeks, forehead and nose.

 - Small white and yellow pimples on the skin which may become fluid filled (pustules).

 - Irritation of the eyes, which may appear red and watery.
 Styes and visual problems can also develop.This is known as ocular rosacea.

 - Thickening and inflammation of the nose.
 This can become bulbous and develop into a condition called rhinophyma.

-At health + aesthetics in Farnham we offer highly effective laser treatment which has shown great results in reducing the symptoms of rosacea in many of our patients who visit the clinic from throughout Surrey and Hampshire.
+At Health & Aesthetics in Farnham, Elstead, Godalming, we offer highly effective laser treatment which has shown great results in reducing the symptoms of rosacea in many of our patients who visit the clinic from throughout Surrey and Hampshire.

 What are the triggers for rosacea?

 Common triggers for rosacea ‘flare ups’ include: spicy foods, alcohol, caffeine, temperature changes, exposure to the sun or wind, stress and skin products, such as oils and moisturisers.

 The condition can often be hereditary.
 However, the exact cause is unknown.